-Although the WebP format was first announced over 8 years ago, you may not recognize it as easily as other popular formats such as JPEG, PNG, or even GIF.
-However it is a format that has a lot of potential – especially for website images.
+Although theover 8 years ago, you may not recognize it as easily as other popular formats such as JPEG, PNG, or GIF.
+However, it is a format that has a lot of potentials – especially for website images.

-Overall WebP offers one of the best compression options for images that is currently available and widely-supported.
-It is able to reduce the file size of most images by a significant margin, ranging from 30% upwards.
+Overall, WebP offers one of the best compression options for images that are currently available and widely-supported.
+It can reduce most images’ file size by a significant margin, ranging from 30% upwards.

-The fact that WebP is able to compress images to significantly smaller file sizes will allow webpages to load faster.
-That in turn can improve both the user experience and SEO of websites.
+The fact that WebP can compress images to significantly smaller file sizes will allow webpages to load faster.
+That, in turn, can improve both the user experience and SEO of websites.

 Converting images to WebP is one of the more frequently-recommended steps on Google’s Page Speed Insights – which should tell you how important they consider it to be.

 Although animated GIFs continue to be popular, WebP provides a far better alternative.
-The file sizes of its animated images are significantly smaller (20% to 60%) and it supports 24-bit RGB color with an 8-bit alpha channel compared to the 8-bit color and 1-bit alpha of GIFs.
+Its animated images’ file sizes are significantly smaller (20% to 60%), and it supports 24-bit RGB color with an 8-bit alpha channel compared to the 8-bit color and 1-bit alpha of GIFs.

-In short you can create animated images that have a far better quality while at the same time conserving both storage space and bandwidth, and speeding up your websites too.
+In short, you can create animated images that have far better quality while at the same time conserving both storage space and bandwidth and speeding up your websites too.

-Once again you can expect to not only reduce the file size of transparent images, but also serve them in a better quality by migrating to WebP.
+Once again, you can expect to reduce the file size of transparent images and serve them in better quality by migrating to WebP.

-That shouldn’t be an issue really, and it can help to use Movavi Photo Editor.
-With it you can learn how to make an image background transparent and then save it in any format you choose.
-On top of that its features will give you other ways to improve your image, remove unwanted elements, apply filters, add text, and more.
+That shouldn’t be an issue, really, and it can help to use Movavi Photo Editor.
+With it, you can learnand then save it in any format you choose.
+On top of that, its features will give you other ways to improve your image, remove unwanted elements, apply filters, add text, and more.

-All said and done despite the fact that you’ll need to use a fallback, the benefits of WebP are more than compelling.
-It will significantly help to improve your website on many fronts, and you should definitely try to utilize it if it is an option.
+All said and done, even though you’ll need to use a fallback, the benefits of WebP are more than compelling.
+It will significantly improve your website on many fronts, and you should definitely try to utilize it if it is an option.